 Class Tree Talents: Raiding

-Twin Guardian is also a potentially helpful talent if you are using Rescue on your priest on Raszageth, but probably not very useful on other encounters.
+Twin Guardian is also a potentially helpful talent if you need a 30% shield to survive a mechanic, or you are consistently using Rescue.
 Similarly, Quell can be taken when facing encounters with a lot of interrupts.
 While healers aren’t the first ones to interrupt, they are definitely able to do it in Dragonflight with the new trees and Evoker can get their interrupt relatively easily in the tree.
 Oppressing Roar is another utility option that can be used on fights where you need a lot of CC control.
 These aren’t the only examples, as many exist within the tree and you should attempt to keep an open mind when facing any encounter to what potential utility you can spec into to help your raid.

 When it comes to talents you never change, there are a few to discuss.
 Tip the Scales is a very powerful cooldown that will allow us to cast an empower ability at max rank and without a cast time.
 No matter the fight or situation, we will be selecting this talent.
 Lush Growth and Attuned to the Dream provide us with passive healing increases.
 Renewing Blaze and Zephyr appear late in the tree and will generally want to be selected to give us more defensive cooldown options, the second of which can be considered a minor raid cooldown.

 In Mythic+, your talents do not change massively from raiding, you will in most cases sacrifice some throughput nodes that increase your green healing spells, as well as some utility options to increase your overall damage and CC potential.